jordy25519/ethabi-static/README.md

 Generates efficient Ethereum ABI decoders at compile time

 You probably don't want this crate.
-It assumes all input is trusted and sacrifices all else for decoding speed.
+It assumes all input is well-formed and sacrifices all else for decoding speed.
 Not feature complete, will accept PRs.

 ```rust